kalisio/kdk/docs/api/map/mixins.md

 ## Context

-Used to be able to restore the user's context in 2D/3D mapping activities by providing methods available in both cases:
+Used to be able to restore the user's context, i.e. view extent and active layers, in 2D/3D mapping activities by providing methods available in both cases:
 * **storeContext(context)** stores current context as route (query) parameters and persists as well in local storage
 * **restoreContext(context)** restores previously stored context from local storage, catalog (if a default one has been saved) or route (query) parameters
 * **clearContext(context)** clears the stored context so that it will not be restored anymore